Instructional Frameworks

 New Instructional Frameworks are identified through labor market analysis.
 Frameworks with Emerging Demand are piloted in limited districts.
 The following framework is currently being piloted:

-Detailed labor market analysis reveals declining opportunities for students in these career areas.
-However, the skills students learn in these programs are currently available in other, closely-related CTE frameworks that are aligned to high-value (in-demand, growing, high wage) workforce opportunities and, as many schools offering these programs have already begun, may be integrated into related program and learning experiences.
+The following frameworks are available for use by programs already designated for these areas.
+Existing programs will continue to operate in alignment with individual Comprehensive Local Needs Assessments.
+Many of the skills students learn in these programs are currently available in other, closely related CTE frameworks aligned to high-value (in-demand, growing, high wage) workforce opportunities.
+Several schools offering these programs have already begun integrating these skills into related program and learning experiences.
+Additional programs in these areas are not being considered at this time: